PieterTheCoder/PITER/README.md

 If cartoon i like Masha & The Bear, Spongebob, The Owl 🦉.

-My favorite YouTuber is Ryan Trahan.
+My favorite YouTuber is Ryan Trahan🤵.

 My hobby is playing some games and interacting with people.